YDM-101/splatground/README.md

 I query the https://splatoon2.ink API for the rotation information.

 ## Author's notes
-I made this last month -- shortly after I got the game in June 2022.
+I have been using this software for over a month.
 Originally it was intended to only be used by me, and to release a public version I had to streamline the installation and configuration process as much as possible, but there is still a lot to do in that aspect.